chainspace/docs/README.md

 # Galaxion documentation

-This is the Galaxion platform's documentation.
+This is the Chainspace platform's documentation.
 It's built using `hugo` (install instructions for your platfrom at https://gohugo.io/).

 ## Building the site